 - Created medication reconciliation to ensure patients receive the right medication and to eliminate errors during admissions, transfers and discharges.

-- Implemented a systemwide complaint and grievance process to ensure a through response to patient concerns.
+- Implemented a systemwide complaint and grievance process to ensure a thorough response to patient concerns.

 Leading through Innovation

-Several innovative technologies have helped Banner to continually improve patient care.
+Several innovative technologies have helped Banner Health to continually improve patient care.

 - Banner iCare™ Intensive Care